 Jeff’s neighbor is Leanne.
-She’s 31, a financial analyst, married with two young children and a hectic schedule.
-She and her husband want to get more physical activity; run errands by bike (60% are within less than a mile); and ride with their children.
+She’s 31, a financial analyst, who works on-site five days a week; married with two young children; and a hectic schedule.
+She and her husband want to fit in more physical activity; run errands by bike (60% are within less than a mile); and ride with their children.

-Smart developers know this and are designing new buildings and multi-family housing that makes riding a bike as easy, convenient and as expected as driving a car.
+Smart developers are planning for this growing cohort of tenants by designing buildings in a way that makes riding a bike as easy and convenient as driving a car.

 The future is here; and it’s going to need somewhere to park its bike

-Car ownership and miles-driven are way down, especially amongst the next generation:
+Car ownership and the desire to drive are way down, especially amongst the next generation: